GatoGraphQL/GatoGraphQL/README.md

 - All constants related to the application environment must be defined in files named "environment-constants.php"
 - All logic related to the application environment must be defined in files named "environment-config.php"

-Please check in PoP-implementations for an example of this.
+Please check in plug-in "pop-demo-environment" for an example of this.

 ## Context (or how and why it was born)